A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: The Dense Initialization

 \subsection{Parameter choices}

-If $\zeta_k=\zeta_k^C$ then the two-parameter initialization reduces to the one-parameter initialization.
-In this case, one possible motivation to pick $\zeta_k$ is to better ensure that the multiple secant conditions hold, i.e., $B_kS_k=Y_k$ for all $k$.
-Thus, $\zeta_k$ can be selected to be the a solution of the following minimization problem:
+One possible motivation to pick $\zeta_k$ is to better ensure that the multiple secant conditions hold, i.e., $B_kS_k=Y_k$ for all $k$.
+Thus, $\zeta_k$ can be selected to be the solution of the following minimization problems:

 where $\|.\|_{F}$ denotes the Frobenius norm.